synthara/rv2/doc/03_reference/register_file.rst

 This makes it the **first choice for FPGA synthesis**.

-To select the FPGA register file, set the ``RegFile`` parameter to "ibex_pkg::RegFileFPGA".
+To select the FPGA register file, set the ``RegFile`` parameter to "cve2_pkg::RegFileFPGA".

 Latch-Based Register File
 -------------------------